Kawaji-Yumoto Station

 Kawaji-Yumoto Station (川治湯元駅, Kawaji-Yumoto-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the Yagan Railway.

 Lines

-Kawaji-Yumoto Station is served by the Yagan Railway Aizu Kinugawa Line and is located 6.0 rail kilometers from end of the line at Shin-Fujiwara Station.
+Kawaji-Yumoto Station is served by the Yagan Railway Aizu Kinugawa Line and is located 6.0 rail kilometers from the end of the line at Shin-Fujiwara Station.

 Station layout

 The station has a single elevated side platform serving traffic in both directions, with the station building located underneath.

-Adjacent stations

 History

 Kawaji-Yumoto Station opened on October 9, 1986.